GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 ### 1.5.3 Explain how Spring proxies add behavior at runtime

+In the BeanPostProcessing phase, the BeanPostProcessors can be written in a way that they do not return the original bean that was inserted as first argument, but a different, strongly modified bean, also called a proxy.
+Technically, it wraps the original bean in a wrapper with other code and returns this wrapped object.
+From then on, Spring will only know and return this proxy bean when you call getBean().

+Whether a bean will be replaced by a proxy depends on the annotations it carries.
+Annotations that induce proxy-creation are:

+- @Transactional
+- @Async
+- AOP (@Aspect)
+- @Secured, @PreAuthorize (Spring Security)
+- @Scope("request") or @Scope("session")

 ### 1.5.4 Describe how Spring determines bean creation order

 Hint: this has to do with dependencies.
 Those must preceed the beans in which they are being injected.